travel-intelligence/travel-intelligence.github.io/_posts/2014-02-03-pos-search.md

 excerpt: Search tool for points of sales (pos) offices.
 ---

-Retrieves a set of Point of Sales from a string input according to its name or office id.
+Retrieves a list of Point of Sales from a string input according to their name or office id.
 This API implements relation `q_pos_search_hits`.

 The API takes the following parameters:
 * `q`: string (optional).
 Input string for the search.
-Prefixing its value by `code:` or `name:` will restrict search respectivelly to office_id or name.
+Prefixing its value by `code:` or `name:` will restrict search respectively to office_id or name.
 * `limit`: integer (optional).
 Maximum number of results.
 If `q` is given, the number of results is limited to 10, otherwise all the values are returned.

 The output is a [JSON-api](http://jsonapi.org/format/) object with the following structure :